Missouri Driver’s License Point System

 If you wonder how Missouri’s point system works, turn to the St. Louis office of Travis Noble, P.C.
-We are led by attorney Travis Noble Jr., who is a former police officer.
+We are led by attorney Travis L. Noble, who is a former police officer.
 With a strong record of success in DWI and traffic cases in Missouri, he can help you fight accumulating points on your driver’s license.

 First Notification Of Points

 If you get points on your license, they do not always trigger a notification from the Department of Revenue.
 However, if at any point you obtain four points on your license in a span of 12 months, you will be sent an advisory letter.
 This is a warning that you are accumulating points too quickly.

 Suspending Your License

 Once you have accumulated eight points in a span of 18 months, your driver’s license will be suspended by the Department of Revenue.
 The length of the suspension depends on the number of times you have had your license suspended:

 - If this is your first suspension, your license will be suspended for 30 days.

 - If this is your second suspension, your license will be suspended for 60 days.

 - If this is your third suspension, your license will be suspended for 90 days.

 It is possible for your driver’s license to be fully revoked for an entire year if you have received: